 Various types of evidence may be requested before a petition can be approved.
 This may include further proof of the petitioner’s status as a recognized athlete, periods of current or prior stay in the U.S. documents supporting claims of exceptional ability, or similar types of supporting documents.
 The RFE will include the timeframe in which a response must be made.
 This time frame typically ranges from 30 to 90 days.
 If there is no response within that time frame, the application would be processed without the extra evidence, and in most cases, a denial would result.

 How To Respond To Halts In The Process

 When disruptions in the P1 visa process do occur, it is important to address the problem quickly and efficiently.
-In the case of an RFE, the petitioner will only have one chance to respond and submit all of the requested evidence.
-If the petitioner chooses, he or she can partially respond by only submitting some of the requested evidence.
+In the case of an RFE, the petitioner will only have one chance to respond and submit all the requested evidence.
+If the petitioner chooses, he or she can partially respond by only submitting some requested evidence.
 In addition, the petitioner can choose not to respond at all, which means that the decision will be purely based on the original petition.
 If a denial is believed to occur and additional supporting documentation cannot be acquired at the time, then the petition can also choose to withdraw the petition.

 Reach Out To An Experienced Immigration Attorney

 When you are waiting for approval by your P1 visa petition, any amount of time can seem like a long wait.
 However, it is important not to rush through the application process as this is when mistakes are often made.
 Another way to ensure that the application process goes more smoothly and to minimize disruptions is by working with an experienced immigration attorney.
 To learn more about the P1 visa processing time in 2020, speak with an immigration attorney at Johnson & Masumi.
 Call us at 703-688-8279 or contact us online to get started today.